iyobo/jollofjs/packages/isvalid/README.md

         // req.body and req.query is now validated.
         // - any default values - or type conversion - has been applied!
     });

+> As before, the above example uses a type shortcut both of the root objects.
+See section [Type Shortcuts](#type-shortcuts) for more information.

 # How it Works